canonical/netbox/docs/models/ipam/l2vpn.md

 * EP-TREE
 * EVP-TREE
 * VXLAN
-* VXLAN EVPN
+* VXLAN-EVPN
 * MPLS-EVPN
 * PBB-EVPN

 !!! note
-    Choosing VPWS, EPL, EP-LAN, EP-TREE will result in only being able to add two terminations to a given L2VPN.
+    Designating the type as VPWS, EPL, EP-LAN, EP-TREE will limit the L2VPN instance to two terminations.

+### Identifier

+An optional unique numeric identifier.

+### Import & Export Targets

+The [route targets](./routetarget.md) associated with this L2VPN to control the import and export of forwarding information.